-Artists who donated work to the 2018 Mixed Concrete Art Auction.
+Past artists who donated work to Mixed Concrete.

 A Raleigh-based expressionist artist with a background in both design and fine art (BFA in Art, East Carolina University and career moves in magazine publishing and bespoke stationery design).
 Anna Vaughn’s series work freely explores the wildness of land and sea, often with a transportive quality and an expressive, color-driven style.